TB-ML/tb-ml-containers/docs/contribute.md

 ### Step 3 - Create container

 To build a container you first need docker installed.
 Head over to https://www.docker.com/ to download the latest version.
 Once you have it installed you can start the build process.
 First we need to define what software we need.
 It is very important to use the exact same versions of libraries and software in the docker container as you used to train.
-You can check this with conda
+You can check this with conda.

 ``` bash
 $ conda list | grep bcftools